totalspectrum/spin2cpp/doc/basic.md

 ### DOUBLE

-The type for a double precision floating point number. `double` is not actually implemented in the compiler, and is treated the same as `single`.
+The type for a double precision (64 bit) floating point number. `double` is not actually implemented in the compiler, and is treated the same as `single` (so it occupies only 32 bits).

 ### ELSE